Accessibility plan for disabled students:

 The definition of disability is:

-A person suffers a disability if he or she has a physical or mental impairment that has a substantial and long-term adverse effect on his or her ability to carry our normal day-to-day activities
+A person suffers a disability if he or she has a physical or mental impairment that has a substantial and long-term adverse effect on his or her ability to carry out normal day-to-day activities.

-It is unlawful for schools and LEAs to discriminate against disabled pupils in their admissions and exclusions, education and associated services
+It is unlawful for schools, academies and LEAs to discriminate against disabled pupils in their admissions and exclusions, education and associated services

 - not treat disabled pupils less favourably; and

 - take reasonable steps to avoid putting disabled pupils at a substantial disadvantage (the reasonable adjustment duty)

 that Local Education Authority and school/academy governors have the duty to publish Accessibility Strategies and Plans

 Preparation for entry to the school, the curriculum, teaching and learning, classroom organisation, timetabling, grouping of pupils, homework, access to school facilities, activities to supplement the curriculum, school sports, school policies, breaks and lunchtimes, the serving of school meals, interaction with peers, assessment and exam arrangements, school discipline and sanctions, school clubs and activities, school trips, the school arrangements for working with other agencies, preparation of pupils for the next phase of education.

 This plan covers all three main strands of the planning duty: